joelhawksley/identity/components/slides.md

 ^ To first instantiate the component

-^ S Then, if a block has been passed, render it in the context of the current view, and assign the result to an accessor on the component.
+^ S Then, if a block has been passed, render it in the context of the current view, using ActionView's capture helper, and assign the result to an accessor on the component.

 ^ At that point, our component will know about the content